civisanalytics/civis-python/docs/source/parallel.rst

 ------
 `joblib <https://joblib.readthedocs.io/en/latest/>`_ is an open source Python library which facilitates parallel processing in Python.
-Joblib uses Python's ``multiprocessing`` library to run functions in parallel, but it also allows users to define their own "back end" for parallel computation.
+While Joblib comes with its own parallel computation tools, it also allows users to define their own
+"back end".
 The Civis Python API client takes advantage of this to let you easily run your own code in parallel through Civis Platform.